Some Early History of Effective Altruism

 As the EA flag was being planted, there were many effectiveness-focused altruists who came out of the woodwork but did not have formal involvement with one of these 4 groups, especially people inspired by the famous philosopher and utilitarian Peter Singer, particularly his essay “Famine, Affluence, and Morality” (1972)3 and book Animal Liberation (1975).
 Many were also involved in the evidence-based “randomista” movement in economic development, emphasizing evidence-based strategies to help the world’s poorest people, including academic research on this topic since the 1990s, especially IPA (2002) and JPAL (2003).
 Additionally, there were other email lists and community forms related to EA such as SL4 on the possibility of a technological singularity, as well as personal blogs, such as Brian Tomasik’s.
 Some were inspired by famous altruists such as Zell Kravinsky.
 I met many people in the early days of EA who said they had been thinking along EA lines for years and were so thrilled to find a community centered on this mindset.
 This is less common in 2022 because the movement is so visible and established that people run across it quickly once they start thinking in these ways.

 Some people including me have described themselves as “co-founders” of EA.
 I hesitate to use this term for anyone because this has been a diverse, diffuse convergence of many communities.
 However, I think insofar as anyone does speak of founders or founding members, it should be acknowledged that dozens of people worked full-time on EA community-building and research since before 2012, and very few ideas in EA have been the responsibility of one or even a small number of thinkers.
 We should be consistent in the recognition of these contributions.
+This is not like the founding of a for-profit or non-profit corporation, which is typically just one to three founders; social movements are almost always best attributed to the combined efforts of many individuals—though historical counterfactuals (e.g., Without which groups would the movement not have emerged?) are extremely difficult to assess.
 If I were pressed to say when EA was founded, I would say 2008–2012, though as with most social movements, there were thousands of individual events that mattered.

 What was the movement like at this time?
 The demographics of movements change a lot as they grow, which is well-summarized in the famous “diffusion of innovations” curve in which 2.5% of the population, “innovators,” kick off a social trend, then there are “early adopters,” “early majority,” and so on.
 For example, a far smaller fraction of new EAs in 2022 are die-hard utilitarians the way many of us began our journeys from 2008 to 2012.